JourneyJ012/yaRSSa/readme.md

 ## Known Problems

-- make error.txt have leading 0's for date
+- error.txt has no leading 0's for date
 - Apostrophe's appear as `â€™s`
 - the end of the last feed and the start of the first feed from showing up on the same line
 - Doesn't work on Brave browser